Topic: Disabled women

-It's common for abusers to use disabled women's impairments to control and hurt them through:
+It's common for abusers to use a disabled woman's impairments to control and hurt her through:

-Physical abuse: pushing her onto the floor when she is unable to get back up, hitting her when she cannot get away from him, ignoring her care needs.
+Physical abuse: pushing her onto the floor when she is unable to get back up, hitting her when she cannot get away, ignoring her care needs.

-Sexual abuse: disabled women are tiwce as likely to be raped or assaulted.
+Sexual abuse: disabled women are twice as likely to be raped or assaulted.

 Financial abuse: not allowing her to have any financial independence, having to beg for everything she needs, having her disability benefits taken from her, taking money from her without her permission or knowledge.

-Getting away from abuse is often harder for disablsed women because access to help and support is often controlled by the abuser.
+Getting away from abuse is often harder for a disabled woman because access to help and support is often controlled by the abuser.